-Pensions is an incredibly complex subject matter, and members will inevitably have questions and be looking for advice on what the McCloud remedy means for them and we anticipate that the BMA Pensions Department will receive a significant increase in member queries.
+Pensions is an incredibly complex subject matter, and members will inevitably have questions and be looking for advice on what the McCloud remedy means for them, and we anticipate that the BMA Pensions Department will receive a significant increase in member queries.

-The BMA requests that DHSC and NHS BSA ensure that the processes and member communications are clear, concise and easy to follow and detail exactly what decisions members need to make and their implications.
-Clear communications and guidance that can easily be signposted to online will help the BMA to help its members and reduce the number of queries that come back to DHSC / NHS BSA.
+BMA Northern Ireland requests that the Department of Health and HSC Pensions Service ensure that the processes and member communications are clear, concise and easy to follow and detail exactly what decisions members need to make and their implications.
+Clear communications and guidance that can easily be signposted to online will enable the BMA to better support its members and reduce the amount of queries directed to the Department of Health and HSCPS.